 The University of Arkansas Honors College brings together more than 2,900 high-achieving undergraduate students and 700 of the university’s top professors in a learning environment characterized by discovery, creativity, and service.

 Honors students enjoy small, in-depth classes, priority registration, special housing, increased interaction with faculty and enhanced opportunities for hands-on research.
 The Honors College also provides significant financial support for our students.
-Each year we award up to 90 freshman fellowships that provide up to $50,000 over four years, and from $500,000 to $1 million in study abroad grants and undergraduate research grants.
+Each year we award up to 90 freshman fellowships that provide from $50,000 to $70,000 over four years, and from $800,000 to $1 million in study abroad grants and undergraduate research grants.
 High-achieving students may also apply for one of approximately 1,000 merit-based freshman scholarships awarded to honors-eligible students each year.
 We extend our support through the degree program and beyond by helping students prepare strong applications for graduate school and nationally competitive awards.
-Over the past five years, for example, more than 90% of our pre-med students have won acceptance to medical school, and in the past three years, university students have won national awards totaling more than $2.5 million dollars.
+Over the past three years, for example, 95% of our pre-med students, on average, have won acceptance to medical school, and university students have won national awards totaling more than $2.5 million dollars each year.